Persons who manage or control workplaces must ensure entering and leaving the workplace is safe and without risks to health as practicable.

 More information on Fire and Emergency Evacuation on this site.

-The National Construction Code - 2015: The Building Code of Australia and The BCA Guide (go to the NCC online to register and get access to the Code and guide).
+The National Construction Code - 2019: The Building Code of Australia and The BCA Guide (This is available from here) It is free to access once you have registered (go to the NCC registration page to register and get access to the Code and guide).